deltachat/deltachat-pages/en/help.md

 Some people use Delta Chat as a regular email client, and want to use the Inbox folder for their mail, instead of the DeltaChat folder.
 If you disable "Watch DeltaChat folder", you should also disable "move chat messages to DeltaChat".
-Otherwise, some things like deleting messages won't work anymore.
+Otherwise, deleting messages or multi-device setups might not work properly.

 ## Miscellaneous